-Justices Consider Prejudice in Juvenile Killer Jury Selection
+Teen Killer Takes Closed-Courtroom Dispute to the Top

-WASHINGTON (CN) – Supreme Court Justices grappled Wednesday with what Justice Elena Kagan dubbed the “Kafkaesque” challenge of determining whether a minor charged with murder was prejudiced when his family was barred from entering the courtroom during jury selection.
+WASHINGTON (CN) – The Supreme Court grappled Wednesday with what Justice Elena Kagan dubbed the “Kafkaesque” challenge of determining whether a minor charged with murder was prejudiced when his family was barred from entering the courtroom during jury selection.

-Sixteen-year-old Kentel Myrone Weaver was arrested in 2003 after killing 15-year old Germaine Rucker in Boston.
-He confessed, but during the jury selection process, he was left to sit before potential jurors alone.
+Kentel Myrone Weaver was arrested in 2003 after killing 15-year old Germaine Rucker in Boston.
+The 16-year-old confessed, but during the jury selection process, he was left to sit before potential jurors alone.

 Ninety jurors packed the room while lack of space forced Weaver’s support network, including his mother, her boyfriend, his sister and his pastor, to wait outside.